fieldtrip/website/reference/ft_volumesegment.md

    z-axis pointing to the top of the head origin in the anterior commissure.
  Note that the segmentation only works if the template MRI is in SPM coordinates.

- If the input mri is a string pointing to a CTF *.mri file, the x-axis is assumed to point to the nose, and the origin is assumed to be on the interauricular line.
-In this specific case, when ft_read_mri is used to read in the mri, the coordsys field is automatically attached.

  To facilitate data-handling and distributed computing you can use cfg.inputfile   =  ...